 My ex-wife.
 My brother.
 They eloped.

-Sherman Alexie grew up on the Spokane Indian Reservation, and his work draws on deep Native American roots.
+Sherman Alexie grew up on the Spokane Indian Reservation.
 Among his many works is the poetry collection Face; the story collection The Lone Ranger and Tonto Fistfight in Heaven, winner of a PEN/Hemingway Award; and The Absolutely True Diary of a Part-Time Indian, for which he received the National Book Award.
-In 2010 Alexie received the PEN/Faulkner Award for War Dances, a collection of stories, essays, and poems.
-His newest collection is Blasphemy: New and Selected Stories (Grove, 2012).
+In 2010 Alexie received the PEN/Faulkner Award for War Dances, a collection of stories, essays, and poems, and in 2014 he won the Katherine Anne Porter Award.
+His newest collection is Blasphemy: New and Selected Stories.
 Alexie lives with his family in Seattle.

 Photograph by Rob Casey.